TomBebbington/tombebbington.github.io/_posts/2016-05-11-stored-program-concept.md

 1. This is sent through the address bus to main memory.
 2. The contents of the memory location at the address are sent through the data bus to the CIR.
-3. The value at PC is incremented.
+3. The value at **PC** is incremented.
-4. Address details are loaded into the MAR then later go to the MBR.
+4. Address details are loaded into the **MAR** then later copied to the **MBR**.

 ## Decode

-1. The processor reads the instruction held in the CIR and decides how to handle it from the instruction set.
+The processor reads the instruction held in the **CIR** and decides how to handle it from the instruction set.
-2. The processor handles it.

 ## Execute

+The processor handles the instruction using its instruction set to decide what each instruction does.

 # CPU Components